x13-me/OfficeDocs-Exchange/Exchange/ExchangeOnline/mailbox-migration/migrating-imap-mailboxes/migrate-other-types-of-imap-mailboxes.md

 - In the Exchange admin center, go to **Recipients** \> **Migration**.
 Verify that the batch is displayed in the migration dashboard.
 If the migration completed successfully, the **Status** is **Synced**.

-    If this step task fails, check the associated Mailbox status reports for specific errors, and double-check that your migration file has the correct Office 365 email address in the **EmailAddress** column.
+    If this step task fails, check the associated Mailbox status reports for specific errors, and double-check that your migration file has the correct Microsoft 365 or Office 365 email address in the **EmailAddress** column.

 #### Verify a successful mailbox migration to Office 365